 - Digoxin - This medication causes the heart to slow and pump blood more effectively.
 It increases the force of each contraction of the heart.
 This medication may also be used to treat rapid heart rate.
 Take Digoxin at the same time each day.
 There can be a risk of toxicity.
 If you miss a dose or your child throws up the Digoxin, it should not be re-dosed.
 Always consult your physician about dosage and medication.

 - Isuprel - This medication is used as a cardiac stimulant to treat an abnormally slow heart beat and increase the strength of the heart’s pumping.

 This group of medicines is used to reduce the formation of clots in the bloodstream.
 They include Aspirin, Plavix, Coumadin, Lovenox, or Heparin.
 It is important when taking anticoagulants to take them at the same time each day and schedule regular blood tests.
 The goal is to make sure your child’s blood is within the target range.
 Always consult your physician about dosage and medication.

 - Reduce the risk of clot formation in artificial grafts (an example is a BT shunt)

 - Decrease the risk of clot formation secondary to blood moving slowly through the body due to the heart not pumping properly

 This medication is used to treat arrhythmias.
 It increases the non-excitable or refractory period of the AV node.
 Examples of beta-blockers are Propranolol and Atenolol.

 This group of medicines works to stimulate the kidneys.
+These medications include Lasix and Furosemide.
 Diuretics remove excess water and salt from the body to increase urine output.
 The different diuretics work on different parts of the kidney.
 It is important to call your cardiologist if you have diarrhea or vomiting while taking diuretics.
 With diarrhea and vomiting, there is an increased risk of dehydration.